-- Innovation Scotland Action Plan: the University has continued to contribute to the innovation landscape in Scotland and remains committed to the delivery of the Innovation Scotland Action Plan.
+The University has continued to contribute to the innovation landscape in Scotland and remains committed to the delivery of the Innovation Scotland Action Plan.
 It has increased engagement with the Innovation centres and Interface along with increasing the demand for Innovation vouchers.
 It has also built on the collaborations with the Innovation Centres, with notable new relationships through the Oil and Gas Innovation Centre and the implementation of the association MSc programme.
-Additional programmes are being supported through Stratified Medicine Scotland Innovation Centre. - University Innovation Fund: The University is on target for delivering its contribution to the nationally agreed University Innovation Fund (UIF) outcomes.
-In demonstrating its commitment the University of Aberdeen is leading Outcome 2 (Simplification / Commercialisation).
-An updated version of the University UIF plan is submitted with this OA under Appendix 3, for consideration.
+Additional programmes are being supported through Stratified Medicine Scotland Innovation Centre.

+The University is on target for delivering its contribution to the nationally agreed University Innovation Fund (UIF) outcomes.
+In demonstrating our commitment the University of Aberdeen is leading Outcome 2 (Simplification /commercialisation) and participating fully in the development of an evaluation framework of the UIF with SFC and other stakeholders (please cross refer to the attached University UIF plan, submitted with this OA for more detail on this (to follow in April)).
 The University supports the newly created UIF Manager post and will engage with the individual, to ensure the collaborative actions are delivered.
 Through our Grants Academy programmes we are ensuring that enterprise training is being embedded in the programmes and enhancing the opportunities for academic staff to engage with industry, In 16/17, the University increased income from Innovate UK and the number of projects with industry, in particular with OGIC.
-This is being sustained and expanded through the opportunities presented by the Region City Deals. - Opportunity North East and the Oil and Gas Technology Centre (OGTC): The University remains committed to supporting sustained economic development for the North East of Scotland and beyond, as demonstrated through its partnership within with Aberdeen City Region Deal.
+This is being sustained and expanded through the opportunities presented by the Region City Deals.

+The University remains committed to supporting sustained economic development for the North East of Scotland and beyond, as demonstrated through our partnership within with Aberdeen City Region Deal.
 As part of the engagement with the City Deal, the University is a member of Opportunity North East and the Oil and Gas Technology Centre (OGTC), along with the boards overseeing the delivery for Life Sciences/Food and Drink Agri-Tech.
 As noted above, researchers are responding to industry needs being presented through OGTC and supporting the accelerator programmes being developed in partnership with ONE, also ensuring that enterprise and entrepreneurship training is being embedded wherever possible.
 Industry placements and internships remain a key component of the University's industry engagement strategy.
 Through the Santander University support, we have grown the opportunities for industry internships and provided additional entrepreneurship opportunities with the launch a University Light Bulb week-long support programme and competition.
+The University has also created its own InternPlus placement to enhance the Light Bulb programme for 17/18, providing flexible work place skills development for our students.